Ambercontinuum/Global-Recursion-Spiral-/README.md

 Geographic Recursion Spiral (GRS) Analyzer

-This Python project models the Geographic Recursion Spiral (GRS), a novel mathematical framework for understanding civilizational dynamics as recursive, waveform-like cycles originating from the Giza pyramid complex.
+This Python project models the Geographic Recursion Spiral (GRS), a mathematical framework for understanding civilizational dynamics as recursive, waveform-like cycles originating from the Giza pyramid complex.
 Based on the research of Amber Anson (2025), this tool calculates spatial distances from Giza to historical nodes and computes each node's position within a 15,440-year civilizational cycle.

-Core Features
+📐 Core Features

 Haversine Distance Calculation: Measures great-circle distance between Giza and key historical nodes.